ElektraInitiative/libelektra/doc/KEYNAMES.md

 We mentioned above that there are key names with zero key name parts, i.e. just namespace.
 These are called _root keys_ (based on Unix's filesystem root, as well as the root of a tree).

-Lets explore them one by one:
+Let us explore them one by one:

 - The simplest namespace is the **"meta"**.
   The namespace "meta" is used exclusively for meta keys, i.e. keys that are attached to another key as metadata.